OpenSUTD/discovery-week-working-title/_includes/index.md

 # What is this?
 Discovery Week is a 3 week long introduction to the SUTD community.
-It will last from 21st May - 7 June 2019.
+It will last from 13 September 2021 - 30 September 2021.

-It is currently a [working title](https://en.wikipedia.org/wiki/Working_title) because the name is still in the midst of being decided.
-Afterall, it's a 3 week event and no longer just one week!

 Discovery Week is organised by the team behind [OpenSUTD](https://github.com/OpenSUTD).